About the Media Portal

 Content and structure of the Media Portal

-At the Media Portal, teachers can find more than 4,000 open educational resources (OER) for a diverse, exciting STEM classroom experience.
+On the Media Portal, teachers can find around 3,500 open educational resources (OER) for a diverse, exciting STEM classroom experience.
 Nearly all the teaching materials are available under the CC BY-SA 4.0 international open license.
 That means they can be used, modified, combined, and shared under the same licensing terms with attribution to the author.

 We offer students interactive educational media in their own student area.
 There they can find experiments, puzzles, tests, educational games, and explainer videos for learning or to use in presentations.

 Our teaching materials appropriate for use in all types of schools and class levels, provide insights and inspiration on the subjects of the environment energy, and health.
-Currently, more than 50,000 people from 120 countries are making use of the diverse media types – from worksheets to content packages for interactive whiteboards to exciting educational games.
-The Media Portal and its materials are provided in three languages: English, German, and Spanish.
+Worldwide, we record millions of accesses to our diverse media types – from worksheets to content packages for interactive whiteboards to exciting educational games.
+The Media Portal and the materials are available in English and German.
+The roughly 1,300 Spanish media have been moved to our new CREA (Centro de Recursos Educativos Abiertos) educational portal for Latin America.

 Tips for teaching methods and use of the media